ogmini/Notepad-Tabstate-Buffer/README.md

 62 00 - character 'b'
 62 00 - character 'b'
 62 00 - character 'b'
-CD CD 85 6F - Unknown, possibly a hash/CRC of the position and action?
-Interesting this is now 4 bytes
+CD CD 85 6F - CRC 32 of previous bytes

 ## Open Questions

  - Breakdown of the header information
- - Unknown bytes contained within the chunks.
-Particularly the last 4 bytes.
-These might be some sort of hash or CRC of the position and character/action?
+ - Unknown bytes
  - What other actions are there?

 ## Application